demandio/ember-prerender/README.md

 ```
 Instead of adding this to each of your routes, you can extend Ember.Route to
 create a base route or use Ember.Route.reopen to change the default behavior.

-You may have to tweak when the event is dispatched based on your specific app.
+Depending on your app, you may have to tweak when the prerenderReady event is

-If your Ember app has special handling for pages being loaded with
-prerender, you can check for the window.isPrerender flag.
+fired by overriding willTransition in your routes so that it returns a deferred
+promise.
+Ember-prerender will set window.isPrerender to true if you app needs
+to know how it is being loaded.

 ## Web Server Setup ##